GhostOfSups/XRP-QR-Payment-Generator/README.md

 1. Enter your XRP address (starts with 'r', 25-35 characters).
 2. Input the payment amount and select EUR or USD.
 3. Click "Generate QR Code" to see the XRP equivalent and QR code.
+4. Click "Tip the Dev" to show a QR code for sending 1 XRP to the developer.
-4. Buyers scan the QR with an XRP wallet (e.g., Xaman, Trust Wallet).
+5. Buyers scan the QR with an XRP wallet (e.g., Xaman, Trust Wallet).

 ## License
 MIT License